 This blog provides information for educational purposes only.
-Products sold are intended to be used in accordance with the proper licensing or permitting procedure of the respective jurisdiction of the user.
-Read our complete legal summary for more info.
+Read our complete summary for more info.

-7. You Don't Have the Right Equipment
+7. Not Having the Right Equipment

 Although it is unlikely, the possibility of methanol poisoning exists and should not be ignored.
 Make sure to discard foreshots, as described in our article on methanol in moonshine.
 Also, checkout our article "Making Moonshine - The Dummies' Guide" for more information on making safe moonshine.